seren/commandline-multifactor-auth/README.md

 commandline-multifactor-auth
 ===============

-This is ruby script to output one-time passwords as an alternative to using Google Authenticator for multi-factor authentication.
+This ruby script generates TOTPs (time-based one-time passwords) for multi-factor authentication, as an alternative to using a utility such as Google Authenticator.

 On OS X, if it's given an argument that matches a single entry, that entry will be copied to the clipboard.
 It may or may not work on other platforms.

-It can be used with the TOTP (time-based one-time passwords) that many sites and tools have adopted (eg. gmail, aws, wordpress, ssh, lastpass, dreamhost, cpanel, etc).
+It can be used with the TOTPs that many sites and tools have adopted (eg. gmail, aws, wordpress, ssh, lastpass, dreamhost, cpanel, etc).

+Security note: The secrets are stored in a plaintext YML file.
+It's recommended to secure this file, such as on an encrypted volume (ex: TruCrypt, encrypted DMG, etc).
+In the future this data should be encrypted or moved into the OS's secured storage.

 ## Usage ##